mairasamary/blockpy-server/README.md

 # Docker Installation

 The easiest way to get started with BlockPy is to use Docker.

-We have a Docker image that you can use: `blockpy/blockpy-server`.
+If you don't have Docker installed, you can follow the instructions here: <https://docs.docker.com/engine/install/ubuntu/>

 Once you have the project, you'll need to create a `instance/configuration.py` file.
 First `cp instance/configuration.py.template` to `instance/configuration.py`